sassoftware/viya4-monitoring-kubernetes/samples/namespace-monitoring/README.md

 All resources in this sample are configured for host-based ingress.

-In this example, all three Prometheus instances share the same instance of AlertManager, to demonstrate how you can centralize alerts.
-You can use AlertManager CRs to deploy a separate AlertManager for each instance of Prometheus.
+In this example, all three Prometheus instances share the same instance of Alertmanager, in order to demonstrate how you can centralize alerts.
+You can use Alertmanager CRs to deploy a separate Alertmanager for each instance of Prometheus.

 This sample assumes that you are deploying two SAS Viya namespaces, but you can